 The STEM Network Excelling STEM Education Programs in Los Angeles

-The STEM Network is an initiative that will allow us to formalize and implement STEM education in cohorts of elementary schools, while addressing some of the startling statistics related to STEM majors and jobs - especially for underrepresented groups.
-The first cohort of 3 schools will begin in June 2019 - with the intent to add 3-5 schools each year - goal is to grow this STEM Network in the Los Angeles area to upwards of 60 schools.
+The STEM Network is an initiative that allows us to formalize and implement STEM education in cohorts of elementary schools, while addressing some of the startling statistics related to STEM majors and jobs - especially for underrepresented groups.
+The first cohort of 3 schools began in June 2019 - with the intent to grow the reach of the STEM Network and STEM Learning in the Los Angeles and Ventura/Santa Barbara area.
+Currently, the STEM Network is comprised of 6 schools and 1 partner school.
+Learn more about our schools in "Our Schools" tab.

-The schools will follow a program model focused on STEM with key features (found below) such as specialized math/science teachers starting in Kindergarten block scheduling to allow for authentic STEM, real world learning, design thinking framework for lessons and a shift in classroom environments to STEM spaces with modular, flexible furniture, technology and other resources.
+The schools follow a program model focused on STEM with key features (found below) such as specialized math/science teachers starting in Kindergarten; block scheduling to allow for authentic STEM; real world learning, Project Based Learning framework for lessons and a shift in classroom environments to STEM spaces with modular, flexible furniture, technology and other resources.
+Each school has 3 STEM classrooms, one per grade band, where the STEM competencies are taught in an interdisciplinary approach with the appropriate resources and technology - in addition, all school subjects are taught using a Project Based Learning approach

 STEM Program Goals